D7EAD/blog/programming/assembly/ita-basics/index.md

 # Basics of Assembly Language
 ### Structures Relevant to Assembly Language
 There is a reason computer science and engineering students are often introduced to assembly language following their introductory courses.
-The reason for this is that these courses taken prior to those related to assembly <b>must</b> introduce students to the data structures found in programming and beyond - notably assembly language.
+The reason for this is that these courses taken prior to those related to assembly **must** introduce students to the data structures found in programming and beyond - notably assembly language.

 <h3 align="middle">The Stack</h3>